Zuehlke/security-onboarding/git_basics/tutorial1.md

 Now let's try and push the changes to the remote repository:
 Execute `git push`.

 As you can see we have successfully resolved our first merge conflict, even by hand.
 We still believe that the Pluto is a planet.
-Keep you hops up Pluto!
+Keep you hopes up Pluto!

 ##Revert file to previous commit